 I found this book (The Blue Zones) after listening to yet another author on a podcast, maybe James Altucher should get props for me reading this book.
 I like to call him Big Game James.
-I have no idea why, but he has one of the best hit and miss podcasts out there.
+I have no idea why, but he has one of the best hit-and-miss podcasts out there.
 It’s one of my favorites.
 He finds someone to interview, has no fear in asking questions, and records the final result.
 He asks what he wants to know.

-Yes, he may edit, but the show has the feel that the conversation went exactly as you hear it, warts and all.
+Yes, he may edit, but the show has the feeling that the conversation went exactly as you hear it, warts and all.
 I love his show.
 And he has a number of authors on it, more so than anyone else.

 I’m not sure he does this for his listeners.
 Rather, I think he does it because he wants to write better.
 To me, it doesn’t matter.
 By listening, I get (1) a few writing tips and tricks and (2) a book recommendation now and then too.